Private Fostering

 In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the allocated social worker should consider whether any action may be required by the local authority to secure the child's safety under the Merton Safeguarding Children Partnership Inter Agency Procedures and legal advice should be sought as necessary.

 Where the local authority receives a notification that a child is privately fostered the private fostering team will undertake a single assessment to ascertain the needs of the child in the placement.
-See Single Assessment Guidance.
+See Assessments.
 On completion of the assessment, a child in need plan will be developed to ensure that services are identified to ensure that the child's needs are met.
 See Children in Need Plans and Reviews Procedure.

 7. Imposing Requirements on Private Foster Carers